Chinese Water Dragon Underwater Breather

 What Do Chinese Water Dragons Need to Survive?

-To keep my Chinese Water Dragon thriving, I make sure to provide a spacious 20-gallon aquarium with temperatures ranging from 75-95°F. I also maintain a humid environment of 50-60% and offer UVB lighting to mimic their natural habitat.
+To keep my Chinese Water Dragon thriving, I make sure to provide a spacious 75–120 gallon enclosure for adults (a small aquarium is only suitable for hatchlings) with temperatures ranging from 75–95℉.
+I also maintain a humid environment of 70–85% humidity and offer UVB lighting to mimic their natural habitat.
 A varied diet of live insects keeps them nourished, and regular vet check-ups ensure they stay healthy.
+For a complete care guide, see our Chinese Water Dragon care sheet.

 Do Chinese Water Dragons Need UVB Light?